gerry-baird/Drug-Demo/ads/README.md

 ## Integrating ADS and Watson ML

-Now ADS is configured to use our Watson ML service as an ML provider we can do the integration.
+With ADS configured to use our Watson ML service as an ML provider we can do the integration.

 The basic steps are :
 1. Generate the mappings between ADS and Watson ML